nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 and/or try to add/remove additional transfers like transaction fees.

 FA2 does NOT specify an interface for mint and burn operations.
-However, if an FA2 token contract implements mint and burn operations, it MUST apply permission logic as well.
+However, if an FA2 token contract implements mint and burn operations, it MUST apply the same permission logic as for the token transfer operation.
+Mint and burn can be considered special cases of the transfer.

 #### `balance_of`